Health effects of alcohol: Breastfeeding

 The UK National Health Service states that "an occasional drink is unlikely to harm" a breastfed baby, and recommends consumption of "no more than one or two units of alcohol once or twice a week" for breastfeeding mothers (where a pint of beer or 50 ml drink of a spirit such as whisky corresponds to about two units of alcohol).
 The NHS also recommends to wait for a couple of hours before breastfeeding or express the milk into a bottle before drinking.
 Researchers have shown that intoxicated breastfeeding reduces the average milk expression but poses no immediate threat to the child as the amount of transferred alcohol is insignificant.

+Mental health

+Mental disorders

+Alcohol misuse often coincides with mental health conditions.
+Many individuals struggling with psychiatric disorders also experience problematic drinking behaviors.

+Spiritual use of alcohol

+Most religions prohibit or advise against alcohol use.
+However, spiritual use of alcohol is found in some religions and schools with esoteric influences, including the Hindu tantra sect Aghori, in the Sufi Bektashi Order and Alevi Jem ceremonies, in the Japanese religion Shinto, by the new religious movement Thelema, in Vajrayana Buddhism, and in Vodou faith of Haiti.

 Alcohol education

 Alcohol education is the practice of disseminating information about the effects of alcohol on health, as well as society and the family unit.
 It was introduced into the public schools by temperance organizations such as the Woman's Christian Temperance Union in the late 19th century.
 Initially, alcohol education focused on how the consumption of alcoholic beverages affected society, as well as the family unit.
 In the 1930s, this came to also incorporate education pertaining to alcohol's effects on health.
 Organizations such as the National Institute on Alcohol Abuse and Alcoholism in the United States were founded to promulgate alcohol education alongside those of the temperance movement, such as the American Council on Alcohol Problems.